elysemontano/elyse-lecture-notes/cat-tinder-api-seeds-cors.md

 # API CORS

-Before we continue with cors we are going to want to make our lives a bit easier by bypassing some built in security in rails. normally this before_action command would verify that information was coming from within the rails app and would not allow us to pass in information from outside.
+Before we continue with cors we are going to want to make our lives a bit easier by bypassing some built in security in rails.

+Normally this before_action command would verify that information was coming from within the rails app and would not allow us to pass in information from outside.
 We want to skip that before_action.

 ```ruby
 app/controllers/application_controller.rb